 Need-To-Know News on Hepatitis C Treatment

-Hepatitis C treatment continues to develop at a rapid pace, so we’ve updated our information to bring you all the latest breakthroughs and help you make well-informed decisions about your treatment plan.
+Hepatitis C treatment continues to develop at a rapid pace, so we’ve updated our fact sheet again to help you make well-informed decisions about your treatment plan.
 You can download a copy here (PDF 184Kb)

 Hepatitis C Treatment: An overview

 For many years, hepatitis C has been treated with pegylated interferon and ribavirin, both of which cause significant side-effects.
-But with groundbreaking new treatments becoming available, we anticipate that by 2020 at least 9 out of 10 people will be cured of hepatitis C by taking a short course of tablets with very few side effects.
+But with groundbreaking new treatments becoming available, we anticipate that over the next few years at least 9 out of 10 people could be cured of hepatitis C by taking a short course of tablets with very few side effects.
 This is provided the new medicines are made available on the Pharmaceutical Benefits Scheme (PBS).
 The cost of the new medicines is a significant issue which may delay PBS listing.

-With more clinical trials in the pipeline, we expect new, affordable medicines to be subsidised through the PBS.
-Initially, these are likely to be shorter treatments, using a combination of pegylated interferon and DAAs to treat most people and drive the cure rate higher.
+With more clinical trials in the pipeline, we expect new medicines to be subsidised through the PBS.
+Initially, these are likely to be shorter treatments, using a combination of pegylated interferon and DAAs to drive the cure rate higher.

 Eventually, we’ll see combinations of interferon-free oral medicines become available.
-These will have far fewer side-effects than current treatments and result in a high cure rate for most people.
+These will have far fewer side-effects than current treatments and result in a very high cure rate for the vast majority of people.
 We also anticipate that these treatments will substantially improve the cure rate for people living with compensated cirrhosis, co-infections and also people who didn’t previously respond well to treatment.

 What’s the current treatment for hepatitis C in Australia?

-Treatment is tailored according to the particular genotype or strain of hepatitis C that you have.
+Treatment at the moment is tailored according to the particular genotype or strain of hepatitis C that you have.
 In Australia, the most common are genotype 1 (54%) and genotype 3 (37%).
 Collectively, genotypes 2, 4, 5 and 6 have less than 5% prevalence in Australia.
 The information provided below is therefore focused on treatment options for people with genotype 1 and genotype 3 infection.

 Treating hepatitis C genotype 1

-For hepatitis C genotypes 2 and 3, treatment has remained unchanged for many years and includes a combination of weekly pegylated interferon injections and daily ribavirin tablets over a period of 26 weeks.
+For hepatitis C genotype3, treatment has remained unchanged for many years and includes a combination of weekly pegylated interferon injections and daily ribavirin tablets over a period of 26 weeks.

 What are the side-effects of current treatments?